Pl4tt/online-socket-chess/README.md

 # online-socket-chess
-An online chess application using pygame and socket
+An online chess application using pygame and socket.